-Delivery Program Objective CO.3 Support recreation, sporting and health pursuits. ---------------------------- --
+Delivery Program Objective CO.3 Support recreation, sporting and health pursuit 5. ---------------------------- -- ---- --

 DP & AOP Action No. What will we do about it?
 (Actions) What will be the result?
 How will we measure it?
 Who will coordinate it?
-CO.3.1 Sporting and recreation facilities managed by Council are suitable for a diverse range of users Sport and recreation facilities sustainably support a wide range of uses and users Number of users of Council recreation facilities Director Corporate Services CO.3.1.1 Barooga Recreation Reserve Masterplan Implementation Specific projects for the implementation of the Barooga Recreation Reserve Masterplan identified, costed and included in future delivery plans Barooga Recreation Reserve Masterplan advanced further Director Infrastructure CO.3.1.2 Develop Finley Recreation Reserve Master Plan Finley Recreation Reserve Masterplan developed and considers the future use and sustainability of the site Finley Recreation Reserve Masterplan adopted by Council Director Corporate Services CO.3.2 Advocate for and support groups providing opportunities for sport and recreation
+CO.3.1 Sporting and recreation facilities managed by Council are suitable for a diverse range of users Sport and recreation facilities sustainably support a wide range of uses and users Director Corporate Services CO.3.1.1 Barooga Recreation Reserve Masterplan Implementation Barooga Recreation Reserve Masterplan advanced further Director Infrastructure CO.3.1.2 Develop Finley Recreation Reserve Master Plan Finley Recreation Reserve Masterplan adopted by Council Director Corporate Services CO.3.2 Advocate for and support groups providing opportunities for sport and recreation